nmoorcroft/library-webapp/readme.md

 ### Getting Started

-This demo requires the following npm modules to be installed
+This demo requires the following npm modules to be installed (npm is available by installing node.js http://nodejs.org/)

 ```
 npm install -g karma